 How many calories do you eat per day?
 I don’t count calories, but sometimes I estimate to make sure I’m getting enough.
 On light exercise days I probably eat around 2,000-2,400 calories and on long run days it’s closer to 3,000.
 Everyone has different calorie needs – some need less, some need more – depending on age/gender/activity level.
 I recently read Nancy Clark’s Sports Nutrition Guidebook and I found it to be very insightful and practical.
 She backed up her writing with plenty of research and studies.
 Beyond advocating a balanced diet full of fruits, veggies, whole grains, low-fat dairy, and lean protein – Nancy really emphasizes the importance of carbohydrates for endurance athletes.
 I highly recommend the book!

 What do you typically eat in a day?
 Breakfast always includes coffee and some kind of fruit.
 Depending on the day I’ll add yogurt, oatmeal, granola bar, or a small bagel with peanut butter.
-Lunch is usually a salad from the cafeteria – lots of vegetables, feta cheese, beans, hardboiled egg, whole wheat croutons, and balsamic vinaigrette.
-In the afternoons I’ll have a snack of greek yogurt with dried fruit/nuts, an energy bar, or sometimes dark chocolate.
-Dinner is usually rather late and it depends on the day – it might be rice and beans, mac and cheese with veggies, toast with peanut butter & banana, takeout from the Whole Foods salad bar ($$$), or something more homemade and elaborate if it’s the weekend!
+Lunch is usually a salad or sandwich – I try to fit in veggies whenever I can.
+In the afternoons I’ll have a snack of greek yogurt with fruit or maybe some potato chips. 🙂 🙂 Dinner depends on the day – it might be a salad with a fried egg, turkey chili, homemade pizza or something more elaborate if I have time!
 And I have a sweet tooth, so you can always count on a few cookies or ice cream for dessert!

 What are your favorite foods?
 I love greek yogurt (esp.
-Fage 2%!!), apples, peanut butter & raspberry jam on grainy bread, any type of legume (beans and nuts!), crinkle cut french fries, ice cream/froyo, and cookies.
+Fage 2%!!), apples, berries, nut butter & raspberry jam on grainy bread, any type of legume (beans and nuts!), crinkle cut french fries, and ice cream.
 And good beer.
 That totally counts as a food.